Leonidasabiri/Software-Renderer/README.md

 # Medium renderer

- This is a simple software renderer written in C using SDL just for window management and writting pixels to the framebuffer.
+ This is a simple software renderer written in C++ in C style using SDL just for window management and writting pixels to the framebuffer.

 Still a work in progress.